fourTheorem/vpc-lattice-demo/README.md

 These stacks include resources that can incur reasonable cost over time, including Lattice Services, VPC Endpoints and a NAT Gateway in the DemoClient stack.
 To remove all stacks:

 1. Delete the manual VPC association between the DemoClient VPC and the Service Network
+2. Delete the CNAME records from the cart and recommendation accounts in the respective accounts.
+These are not deleted automatically when the service stacks are deleted.
-2. Destroy all CloudFormation stacks:
+3. Destroy all CloudFormation stacks:
 ```bash
 cdk destroy --all
 ```